bitflate/bitflate.github.io/_posts/2019-10-21-building-stablecoin-bitflate-vs-libra.markdown

 ### Conclusion

-I think Bitflate and Libra are two different categories of stablecoins.
+I think Bitflate and Libra are two categories of stablecoins.
 Each comes with their own advantages and disadvantages.
 However, they can both be beneficial to users.
 I hope both will succeed.
 I am optimistic and look forward to being able to use these currencies in the future.